-You'll also get your NSU portal login, which gives access to your NSU email and WebAdvisor account.
+You'll also get your NSU portal login as well as access to your NSU email and Banner Self-Service accounts.

 There is no charge for this event.

-2. Locate your immunization records and mail a copy to NSU Admissions
+- Locate your immunization records and mail a copy to NSU Admissions or bring with you.

 South Dakota state law requires all students to present proof of immunity to measles, mumps, and rubella (MMR) to enroll in classes.

-Parking permits will not be required for students and parents attending a HOWL NSU event.
+Parking permits will not be required for students and parents attending a HOWL event.
 However, students bringing vehicles to campus for the academic year must purchase a parking permit to park in the campus lots.
-Permits can be purchased online or in person at the facilities office.
+Permits can be purchased online or in person at the Physical Plant parking office.